Home loan statistics in Australia at a glance

 Average mortgage by loan type

-The average first home buyer loan grew by about 1% in the last quarter, or 13% in the past year, versus 10.5% for loans overall.
-This is likely due to increased uptake of the expanded First Home Guarantee scheme, which allows first home buyers to more easily get a home loan with a deposit of as little as 5%, meaning more capacity for larger loans.
+The average first home buyer loan is still around 10% higher than it was at the same time last year.
+The jump over that time period is likely due to increased uptake of the expanded First Home Guarantee scheme, which allows first home buyers to more easily get a home loan with a deposit of as little as 5%, meaning more capacity for larger loans.

-Meanwhile, average loans sizes for investors are still considerably higher than those for owner occupiers, despite a drop in investor loan sizes in the March 2026 quarter.
+Meanwhile, average loan sizes for investors are still considerably higher than those for owner occupiers, despite a drop in investor loan sizes in the June 2026 quarter.

 Across the board, the average loan size in Australia has grown significantly over time.